 Too many people are embarrassed to admit they have a disorder.
 They may wonder, “What’s wrong with me?” but feel powerless to get answers.

-If the answer to your question, “Do I have a mental disorder?” is yes, don’t continue suffering in silence.
+If the answer to your question, “Do I have a mental health disorder?” is yes, don’t continue suffering in silence.
 Furthermore, make your mental health a priority, and seek treatment that can make life worth living again.

 The Right Treatment Can Change Your Life